Long story short – Cleaning the bike chain is an essential part of motorcycle maintenance and should be done between 500-600 km.

 Kerosene can be used to remove hard grease stains.
 But we recommend using a professional chain cleaner instead of kerosene.

-How to clean a motorcycle chain without a stand?
+How to clean motorcycle chain without a stand?

 Use a paddock stand in case the motorcycle does not have a center stand.
 Never clean the bike chain on a side stand.

-How to lube a motorcycle chain without a stand?
+How to lube a bike chain without a stand?

 Use a paddock stand in case the motorcycle does not have a center stand.
 Never lube the bike chain on a side stand.